 The community survey process differs from other market research in that its seeks to explore industry issues from multiple perspectives and build a more robust understanding of the underlying values that influence community views.

-The key themes from the stakeholder engagement process will be made available on the CSIRO project and Australian Eggs websites.
+The key themes from the stakeholder engagement process are available in this summary report from the CSIRO.

 Conduct community survey

 In August the community survey will be made available in two ways:

 - Statistically representative sample of 5,500 members of the community